Breast malformation

 Yes, but only after the opinion of the doctor advising you on social security, especially if breast implants are being considered.
 His consultation is mandatory before the operation and is requested by a request for prior agreement given by your surgeon.

-The treatment of invaginated nipples is covered by health insurance after the failure of medical treatment.
+Treatment of invaginated nipples is covered by health insurance.

 How much does surgery for a breast deformity cost?